bbauska/Coursera-Bootstrap/readme.md

 a button to be included in our form.

-Continuing with the exercise, our next step would be to start, developing the form that we\'re going to include in the contactus.html page.
+Continuing with the exercise, our next step would be to start, developing the form that we&apos;re going to include in the contactus.html page.

-We\'ll do it step by step, so that in each step we learn a little bit of how you include some elements into their form.
+We&apos;ll do it step by step, so that in each step we learn a little bit of how you include some elements into their form.

-As a beginning, when you go to the contactus.html page, right there, you\'ll see this statement called, form goes here.
+As a beginning, when you go to the contactus.html page, right there, you&apos;ll see this statement called, form goes here.

-Now, what I\'m going to do is to change this from col-sm to col-md, so that for extra small to small screen sizes, my form will be laid out occupying the entire breadth of the screen, because it uses col-xs-12.
+Now, what I&apos;m going to do is to change this from col-sm to col-md, so that for extra small to small screen sizes, my form will be laid out occupying the entire breadth of the screen, because it uses col-xs-12.

-But from medium size screen onwards, it\'ll occupy only 9 out the 12 columns.
+But from medium size screen onwards, it&apos;ll occupy only 9 out the 12 columns.

-Let\'s start constructing the form.
+Let&apos;s start constructing the form.

-What I\'m going to do is, I\'m going to replace this, with my first chunk of code.
+What I&apos;m going to do is, I&apos;m going to replace this, with my first chunk of code.

-We\'re going to include two fields into our form, for the first name and last name of the user.
+We&apos;re going to include two fields into our form, for the first name and last name of the user.

-Let me add in the code, then we\'ll look at the result.
+Let me add in the code, then we&apos;ll look at the result.

-And then, we\'ll come back and examine the code.
+And then, we&apos;ll come back and examine the code.

 Adding in the code at that point, as always this code snippets is in the instructions.

 Let me save the changes.

-And then we\'ll go back and look at what this form looks like in the browser.
+And then we&apos;ll go back and look at what this form looks like in the browser.

-Taking a look at the form, you\'ll see that they have now two themes in the form here.
+Taking a look at the form, you&apos;ll see that they have now two themes in the form here.

 The first one, has a label on the left side saying First Name and the